one-among-us/data/people/yumao/page.en.md

 She formerly planned to complete SRS within the year, but she didn't realize that because of her bad mental health and other reasons.

-In 30th June, all hope of her had been removed and she tried to commit suicide.
+In 30th June, all hope of her had been removed and she tried to take her own life.
 The next day, she left this world with regrets at her age of 17.

 > Wish that I could become a pretty girl who is kind-hearted, and become the sister of Ayaka and Ruri.